-Kudzu Leaf Press (formerly Kudzu Editions) publishes books of poetry.
-The press does not accept unsolicited book manuscripts at this time.
+Kudzu Leaf Press (formerly Kudzu Editions) publishes poetry chapbooks and full-length poetry volumes.
+To date, manuscripts have been selected by invitation only.
+The press does not accept unsolicited manuscripts at this time.

 Editor-in-Chief: Ruth Windham